BharathKoneti/opius_outreach_agent/founder_outreach/linkedin_founder_outreach_prompt.md

 - Companies that are clearly not a fit for developer tools

 **Funding Verification Methods:**
-1. **LinkedIn Activity**: Recent posts about funding rounds, investor meetings, or revenue milestones
+1. **LinkedIn Activity**: Recent posts about funding rounds, investor meetings, or funding milestones
-2. **About Section**: Mentions of specific investors, funding amounts, or bootstrapped status
+2. **About Section**: Mentions of specific investors, funding amounts, or funding rounds
 3. **Company Page**: Check company LinkedIn page for funding announcements
-4. **Investor Validation**: If investors mentioned, verify they're real VCs/angels with portfolios
+4. **Investor Validation**: If investors mentioned, verify they're real VCs/angels with established portfolios
-5. **Third-Party Sources**: Look for external press coverage or funding databases
+5. **Third-Party Sources**: Cross-reference with Crunchbase, PitchBook, TechCrunch, or other funding databases
-6. **Revenue Indicators**: For bootstrapped companies, look for hiring posts, office moves, product launches indicating traction
+6. **External Validation**: Look for press releases, news articles, or official funding announcements
+7. **Investor Portfolio Check**: Verify mentioned investors have the company listed in their portfolio

 **Documentation During Vetting**:
 - Take note of their company's tech stack for potential customization